 Best cat food 2024 for keeping your kitty healthy

-Cat eating the best cat food out of a bowl
+Cat being offered the best cat food

-(Image credit: Getty)
+(Image credit: Getty Images)

 "We would advise feeding a complete food as these provide all the necessary nutrients, in the right balance, so that no other food needs to be added.
 Complementary foods are the types of food items given in addition to a complete diet, treats and food toppers are examples.”